 Moms commonly experience “baby blues” for the first two weeks after their baby is born.
 Feelings of overwhelm can rock a new parent’s confidence.
 Exhaustion from nighttime feedings takes a toll on both physical and mental health.
 Even in the best cases where moms have lots of support, this phase of life is hard.
 When parents don’t have as much support, it’s even more challenging.

 When someone close to you – your friend, your sister, your coworker – has a baby, part of the support you can provide can be looking for signs about how she’s really doing.
 As the weeks pass from her birth, it’s helpful to look for clues about her mental health.
 Does she laugh at things that used to make her laugh?
-Is she still interested in things that have always interested her (even if she’d not able to dedicate time to those things right now)?
+Is she still interested in things that have always interested her (even if she’s not able to dedicate time to those things right now)?
 Is she eating?
 Sleeping when she can?

 If you notice signs that concern you about a mom’s mental or emotional health, know that you alone don’t have to figure out how to provide support.

-Therapy can be a helpful tool for new moms to navigate the postpartum period.
+Postpartum therapy can be a helpful tool for new moms to navigate the postpartum period.

 Our St. Louis therapists offer some strategies for how to best suggest counseling to a new mom: